-It’s very important to provide them only raw and fresh zucchini.
-Also, the best option is if you have your own zucchinis from the garden that weren’t treated with any pesticides or chemicals.
+Also, the best option is if you have your own zucchini from the garden that wasn’t treated with any pesticides or chemicals.

 Can Guinea Pigs Eat Green Zucchini?

 Guinea pigs can eat green zucchini and they really enjoy it.
-This is the most common type of zucchini and some guinea pig’s owners have reported that their guinea pigs love green zucchinis more than yellow ones.
-Just be careful with serving sizes of green zucchinis, don’t give them in large serving sizes and not very often.
+This is the most common type of zucchini.
+Some guinea pig owners have reported that their guinea pigs love green zucchinis more than yellow ones.
+Just be careful with serving sizes of green zucchinis.
+Don’t give them in large portions and don’t do so often.